My History of Circuit Riding (Part III)

 - Join us for a celebration of eRiding past, present and future!
 A decade ago there was a significant shift in the epicentre of tech capacity building with the emergence of the eRider movement. eRiders were an evolution of a proven tech capacity building model known as Circuit Riders.
 Where Circuit Riders were charged with strengthening…

-- FabRiders was founded in 2012 by Dirk Slater, building on two decades of experience supporting social justice movements.
-Dirk has been working with activists and advocates since the mid-90's.
-He ran one of the first circuit rider initiatives, the Low-Income Networking and Communication (LINC) Project, for the Welfare Law Center (now known as the National…
+- FabRiders was founded in 2012 by Dirk Slater, building on his experience supporting social justice movements.
+Dirk has spent the last two decades working with activists and advocates in over 30 countries.
+He ran one of the first circuit rider initiatives, the Low-Income Networking and Communication (LINC) Project, for the Welfare Law Center (now known…

 - Contributed to this gathering of over 100 non-profit techies by facilitating sessions on: The NOSI Primer, The Free and Open Non Profit, What I learned about Non Proft Tech Capacity Building from Sex Worker Advocates and Using Power Analysis to Identify Tech Tactics in Campaigning.
 Agenda and session notes can be found here .